 On an island with a lot of rain, it can be hard to take water problems seriously.
-But even Northern Ireland isn't immune.
+But even the island of Ireland isn't immune.
 Sometimes there is too much water, sometimes there isn't enough, and sometimes it is polluted and unfit for any use.
 Although our water quality is generally good: